JonmarCorpuz/Writeups/TryHackMe CTF Writeups/ToolsRus (Easy).md

 ```

 #
-> Scanning for Web Directories Using Dirb
+> Scanning for Hidden Web Directories Using Dirb on Port 80 (Default)
 4. `dirb http://{TARGET IP} -r > {FILENAME2}.txt` to non-recursively scan the target URL for directories using Dirb's default wordlist and then redirecting the results into a text file
 5. `cat {FILENAME2}.txt` to output the scan results from the previous command onto our terminal
 ```bash